 We found that the equipment used at the practice was regularly serviced and well maintained.
 For example, we saw documents showing that the air compressor, autoclaves and X-ray equipment had all been inspected and serviced in 2015/2016.
-Portable appliance testing (PAT) had been completed in accordance with good practice guidance.
+Portable appliance testing (PAT) had been completed in July 2015 in accordance with good practice guidance.
 PAT is the name of a process during which electrical appliances are routinely checked for safety.

 The expiry dates of medicines, oxygen and equipment were monitored using a daily and monthly check sheet which enabled the staff to replace out-of-date drugs and equipment promptly.
+We saw prescription pads were stored securely in locked cupboards.